ultraseedbox/USB-Docs/UltraSeedbox Applications/Pydio/Information and Overview.md

-Pydio is an open-source file-sharing and synchronisation software that runs on the user's own server or in the cloud.
+Pydio is an open-source file-sharing and synchronization software that runs on the user's own server or in the cloud.
 It has the following features:

 * File sharing between different internal users and across other Pydio instances
 * SSL/TLS Encryption